2024 Australasian Emissions Reduction (AER) Summit

 Australia’s premier business and climate event, the Australasian Emission Reduction Summit, returns to Wurundjeri Country, Melbourne for its 11th anniversary with a focus on “Accelerating Policy and Investment”.

 The 2024 October Summit comes at a critical juncture as all political parties and independents prepare policies ahead of the election due in early 2025.
 Following the first year of the enhanced Safeguard Mechanism, the ongoing ACCU Review, and mandatory corporate disclosure implementations, the Summit offers a pivotal point of reflection on Australia’s evolving policy landscape, while also considering these policy developments in the broader climate policy landscape of the Asia Pacific region.
-We’ll examine these with perspectives across the political and stakeholder spectrum.

 Pre-Summit Masterclass